reid/nodejs-yui3/DEVELOPER.markdown

+##Packaging

+To install from this source tree:

+    make dev

+To make all packages

+    make all
+    make install

-#Testing the latest YUI release with Node
+##Testing the latest YUI release with Node

 I've tried to make it simple to test the latest YUI source code against my nodejs package.
 First you need to install yuitest: